Tearth/Falcon/README.md

  * Open - starts WebSocket server with the specified port
  * Close - closes WebSocket server
  * SendData - sends specified data to the client
- * SendRawData - sends raw (without WebSocket frame) to the client
+ * SendRawData - sends raw (without WebSocket frame) data to the client
  * DisconnectClient - removes connection with client

 Library supports only insecure ws protocol.
 Support for secure wss will be added later.